How to make Word documents accessible

 Before you begin

-Most people read and interact with documents online, so the documents you create must be digitally accessible.
+Most people read documents online.
+Your documents must be digitally accessible.

 Before you start, check that your document:

-- is not better suited as web page content
+- is not better published as web content

-- has a clear, logical document title and file name
+- has a clear, descriptive file name and document title

-- has an alternative format or alternative ways to present the information if it cannot be made fully accessible
+- can be provided in an alternative format if it cannot be fully accessible

-Read about why most content is better as a web page.
+Find out why most content should be published as a web page.

 Providing an alternative format

-No document will be fully accessible to everyone in every situation.
+No document will be fully accessible to everyone.

 Manual checks

-- a unique and descriptive file name and document title
+- has a clear and descriptive file name and document title

-- a clear layout and visual reading order
+- uses a logical layout and reading order

-- written content that is easy to read and understand
+- uses plain English that is easy to understand

-Where possible, test your document with real users, including people with disabilities, to make sure it works for them.
+- test with real users, including people with disabilities

 Automated checks

-Do not rely on automated checkers alone.
-Passing an automated check does not guarantee your document is accessible.
+- passing an automated check does not mean your document is accessible

 Find guidance on using the Accessibility Checker (Microsoft Support).